-In 2017 the total number of animals used decreased by more than 5% from 2016.
-This included a reduction of over 65% in the number of rats used and over 80% decrease in the number of guinea pigs used.
+In 2018 the total number of animals used decreased by 3% from 2017.
+This included a 53% reduction in the number of guinea pigs used and a 65% reduction in the number of ferrets used.

 Our scientists develop non-animal tests to check the quality and safety of biological medicines and provide evidence and advice to encourage their use by organisations worldwide.
 For example, we’ve helped introduce alternative methods for testing polio vaccines, greatly reducing the use of non-human primates.